KevCaz/thesis/man/citations.md

 la modestie sied au savant, mais pas aux idées qui l'habitent et qu'il doit défendre (Jacques Monod dans la préface du hasard et de la nécessité)

+> In the first place we must remember that new species can only be formed when and where there is room for them.
+(Wallace :56)